MicroEJ/docs/SDK6UserGuide/createProject.rst

       - Select :guilabel:`MicroEJ` in :guilabel:`Generators` list on the left panel.
       - Fill the name of the project in the :guilabel:`Name` field.
       - Select the location of the project in the :guilabel:`Location` field.
-      - Select the module type among :guilabel:`Application`, :guilabel:`Addon-Library` and :guilabel:`J2SE Library` buttons.
+      - Select the module type among :guilabel:`Application` and :guilabel:`Addon-Library` buttons.
       - If you selected :guilabel:`Application` module type, you can check :guilabel:`This is a kernel application` checkbox if your Application is a Kernel.
       - Fill the version of the artifact to publish in the :guilabel:`Version` field.
       - Fill the group of the artifact to publish in the :guilabel:`Group` field.